jackee777/pybabelfy/README.md

 # Causion
 Of course, you can use original code by changing setup.py in to following codes.
 It works in ubuntu.
-Unfortunately, it doesn't work in windows 10.
-I don't know something is wrong with.
+Unfortunately, I don't know you can use in windows.
 ```
 from distutils.core import setup